Todor Petrov

-Todor Petrov (born 19 March 1960) is a Macedonian nationalist.
-He is president of the World Macedonian Congress (WMC).
+Todor Petrov (born 19 March 1960) is the president of the Macedonian diaspora organisation World Macedonian Congress (WMC).
 Petrov is a councillor in the electorate of Gazi Baba.

-Early life and education
+Life

-Petrov was born on 19 March 1960 in Gevgelija.
+Todor Petrov was born on 19 March 1960 in Gevgelija.
 He finished his primary and high school in Gevgelija, then he attended the Ss.
 Cyril and Methodius University of Skopje where he earned a bachelor's degree in economics.